 Sending a Log Message to Message Server

 You can easily send log messages to Message Server using the Management Platform SDK.
-The following discussion will use a MessageServerProtocol object, rather than using the Protocol Manager Application Block.
+This sample shows how to log application events, raise alarms and view them in Solution Control Interface.

 First you need to create the Protocol object: